 They're ideal for intermediary to good riders who want to make progress on a very versatile ski, or more experienced skiers who want to ride and enjoy themselves all day long without burning themselves out.

 In this "Female Top-of-the-Range" category, we’re looking above all for consistent skis that combine performance, accessibility, comfort and versatility.
 The one-quiver skis stand out for their clever compromises.
 The Luv Sick 80 Ti performs well in all areas, with emphasis squarely on performance.
-Not content to meet the demanding criteria perfectly, the Luv sick 80 Ti has added a few extras that the...
+Not content to perfectly meet the demanding criteria, the Luv Sick 80 Ti has added a few extras that the...
 Read on

-The PROSKILAB reviewers came back after riding the Famous 10 by Rossignol with an enormous smile on their faces!
+The PROSKILAB reviewers came back beaming after riding the Famous 10 by Rossignol!
 The ski is an incredible performer, especially in turns where it really excels.
 It’s a very versatile model that can vary turn radius and style.
-But it’s mainly the playful and dynamic behaviour that sets it apart from its rivals and that riders will love, at least, as long as they’re willing...
+But it’s mainly the playful and dynamic behaviour that sets it apart from its rivals and that riders will love, at least, as long as they’re willing to get actively involved,...
 Read on

 Elan’s Insomnia is certainly not a model you’ll fall asleep on.
 The ski is globally efficient, especially in long turns, where its lively and precise.
-The reviewers loved its strong and relatively high-sprung character.
-In terms of comfort, there’s nothing more to say: the ski cushions the terrain well and doesn’t require much physical engagement.
-The stiff tail makes it quite demanding though and requires careful positioning, which makes it less accessible and stopped it from getting to the top of the podium.
-The Insomnia...
+The reviewers loved its strong and relatively high-strung character.
+In terms of comfort, there’s nothing more to say: the ski cushions the terrain well and doesn’t need much physical effort.
+The stiff tail makes it quite demanding though and requires...
 Read on

 Tested a bit short in this category (156cm for 165cm requested), the Sentra SL7 Ti Evo is an excellent touring ski, but unfortunately is not versatile/nimble enough to do well in this Top-of-the-Range Female category.
-The ski is amazingly simple to use, consistent in skid turns, and rotation is a piece of cake.
-On the other hand, it’s a lot more challenging when we step up the pace: it loses its stability and pressure when you increase the speed and doesn’t particularly enjoy carving.
-We recommend this ski for good riders looking for...
+It's amazingly simple to use, consistent in skid turns, and rotation is a piece of cake.
+On the other hand, it’s a lot more challenging when we step up the pace: it loses stability and pressure...
 Read on